- New Search

 - Rural Location

-Theres something rather magical about holidaying on a working farm, and that makes Coed Parc Farm the perfect choice for visitors who love that special farmyard experience, and guests are welcome to meet the animals.
+There's something rather magical about holidaying on a working farm, and that makes Coed Parc Farm b&b in Lampeter the perfect choice for visitors who love that special farmyard experience, and guests are welcome to meet the animals.

 There are a number of pubs and restaurants locally, serving excellent food, made on the premises using locally sourced produce, wherever possible.
 The Dolaucothi Arms and The Cottage Garden Restaurant are both excellent choices, and the nearby Cwmanne Tavern offers a warm welcome and traditional pub food.